MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_03_Lab3_Ex3_Manage_secure_user_access.md

 18. At the bottom of the **New** window, in the **Enable policy** field, select **On**.

 19. Note the option that appears at the bottom of the page that warns you not to lock yourself out.
-Select the **I understand that my account will be impacted by this policy.
-Proceed anyway.** option.
-In fact, Holly won't be impacted since she's a member of the M365 pilot project group that is excluded from this policy.
+Select the option **I understand that my account will be impacted by this policy.
+Proceed anyway.** In fact, Holly won't be impacted since she's a member of the M365 pilot project group that is excluded from this policy.

 20. Select the **Create** button to create the policy.